Menu

 What it Means

-A warrant gives the holder the right, but not the obligation, to buy common shares of stock directly from the company at a fixed price for a pre-defined time period.
+In finance, a warrant is a long-term, transferable security that gives the holder the right, but not the obligation, to buy common shares of stock directly from the issuing company at a fixed price for a pre-defined time period.
+Often referred to as stock warrants or equity warrants, they serve as an incentive or a 'sweetener' in various financial transactions.

 • Term